Financial-Times/origami/README.md

 ### Variant

 A variant is an addition or modification to a component within a given brand.
-Variants __must__ be optional and build upon a fully functional component.
+Variants **must** be optional and build upon a fully functional component.
 E.g. A button component may have an "inverse" variant, a "big" variant, etc. A header component may have a "subnav" variant, a "sticky" variant, etc.

+## Usage

+**&#x26A0;&#xFE0F; Non-Origami projects must not depend on `o-brand` directly.**

+Non-Origami projects must not depend on `o-brand` directly.
+Check out [how to include Origami components in your project](https://origami.ft.com/docs/components/#including-origami-components-in-your-project) to get started using Origami components.
+If you would like to learn how develop a branded Origami component, the [Create An Origami Component tutorial](https://origami.ft.com/docs/tutorials/create-a-new-component-part-1/) shows how to use `o-brand` to build a customisable component.

 ## Sass